xswang-ai/torch-cfd/README.md

 PR welcome.
 Currently, the port of `torch-cfd` currently includes:
 - The pseudospectral method for vorticity uses anti-aliasing filtering techniques for nonlinear terms to maintain stability.
 - The finite volume method on a MAC grid for velocity, and using the projection scheme to impose the divergence free condition.
-- Temporal discretization: Currently only RK4 temporal discretization uses explicit time-stepping for advection and either implicit or explicit time-stepping for diffusion.
+- Temporal discretization: Currently only RK4-family of marching schemes uses explicit time-stepping for advection, either implicit or explicit time-stepping for diffusion.
-- Boundary conditions: only periodic boundary conditions.
+- Boundary conditions: only periodic and Dirichlet boundary conditions.

 ## Reference